khalyomede/nairi-dev/README.md

 The whole files in this repository are used to serve nairi.dev, our IT blog.
 It uses AdonisJS 4 for the backend, PostgresSQL for the database, and Pug for the front-end.

-The articles are produced using our administration panel, and stored in the database, where they are fetched for the users that browse the blog.
+The posts are produced using our administration panel, and stored in the database, where they are fetched for the users that browse the blog.

 ## Prerequisites